bluesky/bluesky/doc/source/tutorial.rst

 Devices
 =======

+The notion of a "Device" serves two goals:

+* Provide a standard interface to all hardware for the sake of generality and code reuse.
+* Logically group individual signals into composite "Devices" that can be read together, as a unit, and configured in a coordinated way.

 In bluesky's view of the world, there are only three different kinds of devices used in data acquisition.